Solicitation of Prostitution

 Defenses Against Solicitation Allegations

 In order to bring about charges for soliciting prostitution, the state of Texas will have to show that an individual knowingly solicited another to perform sex acts.
 In doing so, the government will also need to show that money or certain items of value were offered in exchange for these acts.
 If they are unable to do so, a prostitution solicitation attorney may ask for charges to dropped or reduced.

 Prosecutors will also need to prove that a solicitation crime occurred in public.
 Under Texas law, a “public place” is defined as one to which the public (or certain members of the public) would have had access to at the time the crime was committed.
 Hotels are considered public areas, and individual rooms inside a hotel are also considered to be public because they can be rented by others.

 Talk to Prostitution Solicitation Lawyers in Houston, TX

-Houston attorney Matthew Sharp will remain non-judgmental while preparing your defense.
+Houston solicitation of prostitution attorney Matthew Sharp will remain non-judgmental while preparing your defense.
 This lawyer is skilled at examining the evidence presented by the state of Texas in order to ensure it meets the burden of proof required.
 He will aggressively fight to assert your innocence so that you can quickly get your life back on track.
 For a free consultation and review of your solicitation case, give The Law Office of Matthew D. Sharp a call today at 713-868-6100.